htuncer/machine-learning/projects/capstone/capstone_proposal.md

 YOLO .. https://github.com/subodh-malgonde/vehicle-detection

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.
+TODO: emphasize   how or why a problem in the domain can or should be solved. personal motivation for investigating a particular problem

 ### Problem Statement
 _(approx. 1 paragraph)_
 Self-driving cars need to identify objects around them such as other vehicles on the road.
 In this problem, the objects are captured by a forward looking camera mounted on a vehicle.
 Identification of a vehicle will be important factor in deciding the next action that self-driving car will take such as changing lane.

-In this section, clearly describe the problem that is to be solved.
-The problem described should be well defined and should have at least one relevant potential solution.
-Additionally, describe the problem thoroughly such that it is clear that the problem is quantifiable (the problem can be expressed in mathematical or logical terms) , measurable (the problem can be measured by some metric and clearly observed), and replicable (the problem can be reproduced and occurs more than once).